 Rosie Ferguson is an On-Air Host and the Music Director at York Region’s radio station, 105.9 The Region.
 She spent eight years at The Weather Network in a variety of roles including live on the air as a weather broadcaster and as programming manager in charge of studio operations.
 She then moved on to CTV’s Dome Productions coordinating mobile productions for MLB, NHL and many other live events including the Much Music Video Awards.
 Rosie has also worked for the Toronto International Film Festival and volunteers on the Family Advisory Board at Surrey Centre providing support to the families of children who have received a diagnosis of autism.
 Rosie holds degrees in English and Sociology from the University of Toronto and Radio and Television from Ryerson University.

 Our Proud Sponsors

 Sounds in the 6ix will take place at Revival, a music venue in downtown Toronto.
 See the below map for address and directions:

-While Sounds in the 6ix is a new event, it has been strongly influenced by the same team that previously organized Battle of the 6ix.
-We’re pleased to work collaboratively with this great group on what’s bound to be another fantastic musical evening!
+This will be the second year of Sounds in the 6ix, but it was strongly influenced by the team that previously organized Battle of the 6ix.
+Last year, as a result of your generosity, $29,000 was raised in support of our national initiatives to prevent homelessness.
+We’re excited for what’s bound to be another fantastic musical evening!